 The Missouri statutes related to involuntary manslaughter can be found here and here.
 First-degree involuntary manslaughter, where someone “recklessly causes” a fatality, is viewed as a class C felony, punishable by anywhere from three to ten years in prison.
 Second-degree involuntary manslaughter is when a death is caused due to “criminal negligence” and is a class E felony, which is punishable by up to four years in prison.
 It should be noted that if a driver was impaired and causes an accident resulting in a fatality, they will automatically face first-degree involuntary manslaughter charges.

-Contact An Experienced St. Louis Criminal Defense Lawyer
+Contact An Experienced St. Louis, MO Criminal Defense Lawyer